 Here is video that explains how to do this.
 Change Windows Security Settings

-Launch Gorilla or Chimpanzee first.
+Launch Gorilla first.
 If you see the schedule or budget listed in the Manager screen, then click it once to open.
 If the file is saved on your hard drive in another location (someone sent it to you or it is saved in another location), then click on the New or Load Schedule or Budget button, then select the Load Schedule or Load Budget button, then select the Load Schedule or Budget from Hard Drive button, and locate the file to load.

 Here is video that explains how to do this.